Inverness Castle: Mary, Queen of Scots

 In 1548 another castle with tower was completed by George Gordon, 4th Earl of Huntly (1514–1562).
 Huntly had been obliged to build a hall and chapel at the castle by James V and Margaret Tudor in connection with his marriage to Elizabeth Keith in 1530.
 Huntly was constable of the castle until 1562.
 Mary of Guise, Regent of Scotland, came to Inverness in August 1556 to hold justice courts.
 The castle was later taken by the Clan Munro and Clan Fraser, who supported Mary Queen of Scots during the Siege of Inverness (1562).
 Robert Mor Munro, 15th Baron of Foulis, chief of the Clan Munro, was a staunch supporter and faithful friend of Mary Queen of Scots and was consequently treated favourably by her son James VI.

 Mary, Queen of Scots came to Inverness in September 1562.
 She travelled from Aberdeen.
 She crossed the River Spey at Boharm by ferry boat.
 The boat cost 40 shillings and her almoner gave money to the poor folk in Boharm.
 There was a wayside Hospital dedicated to St Nicholas at Boat o'Brig in Boharm, a Spey crossing where there had formerly been a wooden bridge.

-George Buchanan states that when the unfortunate queen found the gates of Inverness Castle shut against her, "as soon as they heard of their sovereign's danger, a great number of the most eminent Scots poured in around her, especially the Frasers and Munros, who were esteemed the most valiant of the clans inhabiting those countries in the north".
-These two clans took Inverness Castle for the Queen, who had refused her admission.
+George Buchanan states that when the Queen found the gates of Inverness Castle shut against her, "as soon as they heard of their sovereign's danger, a great number of the most eminent Scots poured in around her, especially the Frasers and Munros, who were esteemed the most valiant of the clans inhabiting those countries in the north".
+These two clans took Inverness Castle for the Queen.
 The Queen later hanged the governor, a Gordon who had refused entry.
 George Buchanan's original writings state: